taiki-e/cargo-minimal-versions/README.md

 > If I remember correctly, `cargo check -Z minimal-versions` doesn't really do anything.
 It needs to be separated into `cargo update -Z minimal-versions` and `cargo check`.
 >
 > Also, dev-dependencies may raise version requirements.
 Ideally, remove them before run `cargo update -Z minimal-versions`.
+(Also, note that `Cargo.lock` is actually shared within the workspace.
+However as far as I know, there is no workaround for this yet.)

 In addition, due to cargo's feature integration, it is not correct to run `cargo check` or `cargo build` with `-p` (`--package`) or `--workspace` (`--all`) or on virtual manifest.
 To handle this problem correctly, you need the workspace handling provided by subcommands such as [`cargo hack`][cargo-hack].

-cargo-minimal-versions addresses these issues and makes it easy to run cargo commands with `-Z minimal-versions`.
+cargo-minimal-versions addresses most of these issues and makes it easy to run cargo commands with `-Z minimal-versions`.

 ## Installation